 There are several benefits to saliva alcohol testing, including:

-• Non-invasive: As mentioned, saliva alcohol testing is a non-invasive method of testing that does not require a blood or urine sample.
+As mentioned, saliva alcohol testing is a non-invasive method that does not require a blood or urine sample.
+This makes it a less intrusive option for alcohol testing.

-• Convenient: Saliva alcohol testing is quick and easy to perform, and negative results can be obtained within a few minutes if an instant test is conducted.
+Saliva alcohol testing is quick and easy to perform.
+Additionally, negative results can be obtained within a few minutes when an instant test is conducted.

-• Accurate: Saliva alcohol testing can provide accurate results, as it directly measures the level of alcohol in the saliva, which is directly related to the alcohol level in the bloodstream.
+Saliva alcohol testing provides accurate results because it directly measures the level of alcohol in the saliva.
+Since the alcohol level in saliva is closely linked to the alcohol level in the bloodstream, the results are reliable.

-• Tamper-resistant: Saliva alcohol testing is less susceptible to tampering or adulteration than other methods, such as urine testing, as the sample can be collected under direct supervision.
+Saliva alcohol testing is less susceptible to tampering or adulteration than other methods, such as urine testing.
+This is because the sample is collected under direct supervision, minimizing the risk of manipulation.

 Hair alcohol test (EtG)

-Hair alcohol testing is a method of detecting the presence of alcohol and its metabolites in a person’s hair sample.
-The test is considered to be a long-term method of alcohol testing, as it can detect the presence of alcohol and its metabolites for several months after consumption.
+Hair alcohol testing detects alcohol and its metabolites in a person’s hair sample.
+It is a long-term method of alcohol testing.
+The test can detect alcohol metabolites for several months after consumption.

-In terms of efficiency, hair alcohol testing can provide reliable results and can detect the presence of alcohol metabolites for several months after consumption.
-This makes it a useful method of testing for individuals who are in zero-tolerance programs.
+Hair alcohol testing delivers reliable results and detects alcohol metabolites for several months.
+It is useful for individuals in zero-tolerance programs.

 Urine alcohol test

-Urine alcohol testing is not recommended for workplace testing.
-Urine alcohol tests do not measure current impairment and can detect very low levels of alcohol for as long as several days after consumption.
-And a urine alcohol test for ethanol can also produce a “false positives” for individuals with certain medical conditions (e.g., diabetes).
+Urine alcohol testing is not recommended for workplace testing because it does not measure current impairment.
+It can detect alcohol for several days after consumption.
+The method may produce “false positives” in individuals with certain medical conditions, such as diabetes.

 Ethanol vs. EtG